image by Stefan Baudy

 2. Goals.
 What are your painting goals?
 Are you trying to appear like you care what the art world thinks, or are you creating art for your buyers?

-Also, how much money to you want to make?
-If your basic cost per painting is $50 for fixed costs plus $20 for materials, then you add the 10 hours that it took you to paint the piece, then that’s another $200.
+Also, how much money do you want to make?
+If your basic cost per painting is $50 for fixed costs plus $20 for materials, you will then add the 10 hours that it took you to paint the piece (that’s another $200).
 How many prints do you want to sell before you make that back?
 20 prints?
 That’s $90 per print.
 (Then you sell the original for gobs of money.)

 3. Research.
 After you know your costs and goals, find out how much it costs to buy other artists’ work.
 Not just any artists, but look at artists who work in similar styles to you.
 Look at watercolors that are for sale on Etsy and see what the high, middle, and low prices are.
 Where do your paintings fit in?
 Is your work more like the high end or low end of the pricing structure?

 4. Test.
 Pricing is as much of an art as it is a science.
 There’s no right or wrong way to do it, as long as you are making money.
 Price out a few pieces at a few different levels and see which ones sell the most or which ones end up being the most profitable.

 Let me know how it goes!
 If anyone has had great experiences with pricing their art prints, I’d love to hear about it in the comments.
 Did I leave anything out?